MattPicDev/mtg-collection-builder/README.md

    - Choose MTGGoldfish format for compatibility with MTGGoldfish and similar sites
    - Choose DeckBox format for compatibility with DeckBox and similar sites
    - Both formats include current pricing information for your cards
+   - Click any column header in the collection table to sort by that criteria

+8. **Collection Management**:
+   - Sort your collection by clicking any column header (name, set, quantity, price, etc.)
+   - Price and total value columns default to descending order (highest first)
+   - All other columns default to ascending order
+   - Visual feedback shows current sort direction with up/down arrows

 ## Keyboard Shortcuts